ZNK22E/Omain-dnd-codex/README.md

 This is currently served with Github Pages and will soon be migrated over to a dedicated VPS hosted by [Nathan K.](https://nkitch.com)

-Running a deploy.yml provided by [https://docs.astro.build/en/guides/deploy/github/](Astro Documentation)
+Running a deploy.yml provided by [Astro Documentation](https://docs.astro.build/en/guides/deploy/github/)

 ## 10. Git Workflow (Quick Rituals)